-- Rod reviewed the Manager's responsibility note in the statement - Also reviewed the Auditors Report to the membership - Balance sheet and Financial Statement were presented in detail - Rod pointed out that the Financial Statement in the report was the short form; however, the full-length report was available at the registration desk as well as on the Radius CU Website for anyone wishing to review or receive a copy. - Closed with thanking staff, board and management for their assistance in conducting the 2019 audit.
+- Rod reviewed the Manager's responsibility note in the statement - Also reviewed the Auditors Report to the membership - Balance sheet and Financial Statement were presented in detail - Rod pointed out that the Financial Statement in the report was the short form; however, the full-length report was available from any branch of RCU as well as on the Radius CU website for anyone wishing to review or receive a copy. - Closed with thanking staff, board and management for their assistance in conducting the 2020 audit.

-Motion: By Rick Williams & Brenda Mazer to accept all above reports as presented.
+Motion: By Keith Bacon & Rick Williams to accept all above reports as presented.
 Carried.